Family & Consumer Sciences

 ServSafe Manager Certification Training

 ServSafe is a nationally recognized program developed by the Educational Foundation of The National Restaurant Association for food service workers in restaurant, school, hospital and other food service settings.
-Upon completion of this two day course, participants will received a certificate that is widely recognized and accepted by the majority of local and state jurisdictions that require food service safety training.
-A fall ServSafe class is scheduled for October 23 and 24, 2019.
-Contact Jackie Dallas for registration information.
+Upon completion of this course, participants will received a certificate that is widely recognized and accepted by the majority of local and state jurisdictions that require food service safety training.

 The fee for this ServSafe course is $140 which includes instruction, the course book, exam booklet, and administration of the test.
 Upon request the text book is available in select languages other than English.
-For additional information you may contact Jackie Dallas by email or by telephone at (706) 613-3640.
+For additional information about the class and future dates, you may contact Jackie Dallas by email or by telephone at (706) 613-3640.